uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 derivative at the begin and end matches exactly the value specified in the tangent buffer.
 When connecting two segments continuously, the end point and tangent of the previous segment can be shared.
-Different versions of Catmull-Rom splines can be easily constructed usig the Hermite basis, by calculating a proper tangent buffer from the control points.
+Different versions of Catmull-Rom splines can be easily constructed using the Hermite basis, by calculating a proper tangent buffer from the control points.